 Range: About 100 miles

-Autonomy Level: Piloted, semi-autonomous with future option for autonomy
+Autonomy Level: Semi-autonomous with future option for full-autonomy

 Altitude: Operates between 500 ft to 3000 ft above the ground.

 Regulation: The 'technology demonstrator' aircraft has received certification for flight from the UK Civil Aviation Authority.
-Vertical Aerospace is currently working with the European Aviation Agency to get flight certification for its next model.
+Vertical Aerospace is currently working with the European Aviation Agency to get flight certification for its next model, the VA-1X.

 Our Take on Vertical Aerospace